MichaelCade/90DaysOfDevOps/Days/day86.md

 Backup is a prime example, nobody cares about backup until you need to restore something.
 Alongside the requirement to back our data up we also need to consider how we restore!

-With our text document example we are talking very small files so the ability to copy back and forth is easy and fast.
+With our text document example, we are talking about very small files so the ability to copy back and forth is easy and fast.
 But if we are talking about 100GB plus files then this is going to take time.
-Also we have to consider the level in which we need to recover, if we take a virtual machine for example.
+Also, we have to consider the level at which we need to recover if we take a virtual machine for example.

-We have the whole Virtual Machine, we have the Operating System, Application installation and then if this is a database server then we will have some database files as well.
+We have the whole Virtual Machine, we have the Operating System, Application installation and then if this is a database server we will have some database files as well.
 If we have made a mistake and inserted the wrong line of code into our database I probably don't need to restore the whole virtual machine, I want to be granular on what I recover back.

 ### Backup Scenario

-I want to now start building on a scenario to protect some data, specifically I want to protect some files on my local machine (in this case Windows but the tool I am going to use is in fact not only free and open-source but also cross platform) I would like to make sure they are protected to a NAS device I have locally in my home but also into an Object Storage bucket in the cloud.
+I want to now start building on a scenario to protect some data, specifically, I want to protect some files on my local machine (in this case Windows but the tool I am going to use is not only free and open-source but also cross-platform) I would like to make sure they are protected to a NAS device I have locally in my home but also into an Object Storage bucket in the cloud.

-I want to backup this important data, it just so happens to be the repository for the 90DaysOfDevOps, which yes this is also being sent to GitHub which is probably where you are reading this now but what if my machine was to die and GitHub was down?
-How would anyone be able to read the content but also how would I potentially be able to restore that data to another service.
+I want to back up this important data, it just so happens to be the repository for the 90DaysOfDevOps, which yes is also being sent to GitHub which is probably where you are reading this now but what if my machine was to die and GitHub was down?
+How would anyone be able to read the content but also how would I potentially be able to restore that data to another service?

 ![](Images/Day86_Data5.png)

-There are lots of tools that can help us achieve this but I am going to be using a a tool called [Kopia](https://kopia.io/) an Open-Source backup tool which will enable us to encrypt, dedupe and compress our backups whilst being able to send them to many locations.
+There are lots of tools that can help us achieve this but I am going to be using a tool called [Kopia](https://kopia.io/) an Open-Source backup tool which will enable us to encrypt, dedupe and compress our backups whilst being able to send them to many locations.

 You will find the releases to download [here](https://github.com/kopia/kopia/releases) at the time of writing I will be using v0.10.6.